n0tic/TwitchBot-Queue-Automation-System/README.md

 ### The idea
 This would be perfect for when you are making gathers or simply was challanged by one of your viewers.
-Run the application, set it up and watch the list expand expand with users who wants to match against or with you.
+Run the application, set it up and watch the list expand with users who wants to match against or with you.
 You control the queue, you control everything.

 This is a twitch bot application which connects to a channel-chat.